simonlally/arch-install/README.md

-# ARCH LINUX INSTALLATION by SIMON
+# ARCH LINUX INSTALLATION
+## This is not meant to replace the installation guide on archlinux.org but meant to be used in tandem.
 (0) check that we are booted into a UEFI environment

 `ls /sys/firmware/efi`